annumberhocker/hlc_confidentiality_ex/README.md

 The code for this example is located in https://github.com/annumberhocker/hlc_confidentiality_ex/tree/master/private-data-example2

-Here, we have separated out the private data into its own Asset in **org.privatedata.exampletwo.cto** file:
+Here, we have separated out the private data within the *Order* Asset into its own *OrderSellerInfo* Asset in **org.privatedata.exampletwo.cto** file:
 ```
 // Assets
 asset OrderSellerInfo identified by infoId {